 - Activities to support women faculty research goals

-Recruitment & Retention Committee:
+Recruitment and Retention Committee:

-- Dual Career Policy:
+- Dual-Career Policy:

-Professional Engagement, Development and Advancement Committee:
+Professional Engagement, Development, and Advancement Committee:

 - Advancing UH Leaders Program: